-A central job description file is located in the Human Resources Department.
+A central job description file is located in the Human Resources Department as well as on The Guild's server under "All Staff."
 Written job descriptions are available for all positions at The Guild.
 These descriptions serve to identify essential job functions and duties.
 A copy of your specific job description is included with your employment letter.
 The Guild welcomes employee input for the purpose of keeping job descriptions current.
 Employees should contact their immediate supervisor to discuss questions or concerns about their job descriptions.